The linearization problem of a binary quadratic problem and its applications: Conclusions

 In this paper, we present several applications of the linearization problem for binary quadratic problems.
-We first exploit the linearization problem for the BQPs to construct a hierarchy of semidefinite programming relaxations, see \eqref{poly_relax2}.
-Then, we propose a new lower bounding scheme which follows from a simple certificate for a quadratic function to be non-negative.
+In particular, we propose a new lower bounding scheme which follows from a simple certificate for a quadratic function to be non-negative.
 Each linearization-based relaxation depends on the chosen set of linearizable matrices.
 This allows us to compute a number of different lower bounds.
 One can obtain the best possible linearization-based bound in the case that the complete characterization of the set of linearizable matrices is known.

 In Theorem \ref{GLL_lbb}, we prove that the Generalized Gilmore-Lawler bound obtained from Algorithm \ref{GGL}, and for any choice of a skew-symmetric matrix, is bounded by $v_{LBB'}$, see \eqref{poly_lbb1}.
-We also show that $v_{LBB'}$ coincides with the first level RLT relaxation by Adams and Sherali \cite{adams1990linearization}.
-This also implies that all Generalized Gilmore-Lawler bounds are bounded by the first level RLT bound.
+We also show that $v_{LBB'}$ coincides with the first level RLT bound by Adams and Sherali \cite{adams1990linearization} when the upper bounds on variables are implied by the rest of the constraints, see Lemma \ref{LBBisRLT}.
+This also implies that all Generalized Gilmore-Lawler bounds are bounded by the first level RLT bound for the mentioned setting.
 Similar result was already observed in the context of the quadratic assignment problem, but it was not known for BQPs in general.
+For BQPs where upper bounds on variables are not implied by constraints, Lemma \ref{notRedundant} establishes the relation between $v_{LBB'}$ and $v_{RLT_1}$.
+In Proposition \ref{prop:compare}, we relate all here presented bounds with the strongest linearization-based bound $v_{LBB^{*}}$.
+Our Example \ref{examp1} demonstrates the strength of that bound.

 Finally, we provide a polynomial-time algorithm to solve the linearization problem of the quadratic shortest path problem on directed acyclic graphs, see Algorithm \ref{main_lbb_alg}.
 Our algorithm also yields the complete characterization of the set of linearizable matrices for the QSPP on DAGs.
 Thus, we are able to compute the strongest linearization-based bound $v_{LBB^*}$ for the QSPP on DAGs.
 Our numerical experiments show that $v_{LBB^*}$ and $v_{LBB'}$ coincides for all tested instances.